 At the beginning of the review, there could be a declarative part, stating to which field of research the thesis belongs and describing the structure of the thesis.
-When writing the analytical part of the opinion, attention is paid to the following substantive and formal aspects:
+When writing the analytical part of the opinion, the structure should be based on the three grading criteria: content, level of complexity, and appearance.
+During the defense, the oral comments about the presentation will be added (the last sub-criteria - participating in discussion - can't be commented on, but it will be considered while giving the final grade).